 Supervised field research in aspects of American civilization.
 Prerequisite: Consent of instructor.
 FLD.

 AMS 797.
 Introduction to Museum Public Education.
 3 Hours.

 Consideration of the goals of an institution's public education services, developing programs, identifying potential audiences, developing audiences, and funding.
 Workshops and demonstrations are designed for students to gain practical experience working with various programs and developing model programs.
 (Same as BIOL 784, GEOL 784, HIST 721, and MUSE 705.)
 Prerequisite: Museum Studies student, Indigenous Nations Studies student, or consent of instructor.
 LEC.

-Provides directed, practical experience in research, collection care and management, public education, and exhibits with emphasis to suit the particular requirements of each student.
+Provides directed, practical experience in research, collection, care, and management, public education, and exhibits with emphasis to suit the particular requirements of each student.
+Graded on a satisfactory/unsatisfactory basis.
 (Same as ANTH 799, BIOL 799, GEOL 723, HIST 799, and MUSE 799.)
-FLD.
+INT.

 AMS 801.
 Introduction to American Studies.
 3 Hours.

 An introduction to the field of American Studies through an examination of some of the classic and innovative works, issues, debates, and controversies in the history and the literature of American Studies.
 LEC.

 Drawing from a broad range of perspectives (e.g., cultural theory, social theory, literary theory, etc.), this course will introduce students to current theoretical debates in American studies and the concepts that inform them.
 LEC.